mossmatters/HybPiper/README.md

 **1.4 release candidate** *December, 2021*

-This update involves a substantial redactor of the HybPiper pipeline.
+This update involves a substantial refactor of the HybPiper pipeline.
 Changes include:

 - **NEW DEPENDENCY**: DIAMOND
 - **NEW DEPENDENCY**: BBtools
-- **NEW DEPENDENCY**: BioPython 1.80 (contains required bug fixes).
+- **NEW DEPENDENCY**: BioPython 1.80 (contains required bug fixes in the SearchIO Exonerate parser modules).

 - The`reads_first.py` module now imports other pipeline modules rather than calling them as external scripts.
 - The `exonerate_hits.py` module has been substantially rewritten to use the BioPython SearchIO Exonerate text parser, as this allows much more data recovered from Exonerate search results.
 - The `intronerate.py` module has been removed; this functionality has been moved to `exonerate_hits.py`.
 - The `paralog_investigator.py` module has been removed; this functionality has been moved to `exonerate_hits.py`.
-- The program DIAMOND can be used in place on BLASTX when mapping reads to targets.
+- The program DIAMOND can be used in place on BLASTX when mapping reads to target/bait sequences.
 - The `reads_first.py` module now accepts read files in compressed gzip format (`*.gz`).
 - Logging when running `reads_first.py` has been unified and extended to provide additional debugging information.
 A single log file is written in the sample directory e.g. `EG30_reads_first_2021-12-02-10_45_56.log`.
+- Checks for all dependencies are noe run by default when `reads_first.py` is run.
+- The `reads_first.py` module now checks that the provided target/bait file is formatted correctly and can be translated as expected (in the case of a nucleotide target/bait file).
+Any issues are printed to screen and logged to file.
+- All Exonerate searches are now performed with the option `--refine full`; in the case of failure, a fallback run without this parameter is performed.

+- Chimera test (paired reads, supercontigs only) XXX.

+- The following **new options/flags** have been added:
+    - The flag `--diamond` has been added to `reads_first.py`.
+When provided, DIAMOND (with default sensitivity `fast`) will be used to map reads against the bait/target file, rather than the default BLASTX.
+    - The parameter `--diamond_sensitivity` has been added to `reads_first.py`.
+DIAMOND will be run with the provided sensitivity (options are `mid-sensitive`, `sensitive`, `more-sensitive`, `very-sensitive`, `ultra-sensitive`).
+    - The flag `--run_intronerate` has been added to `reads_first.py`.
+When used, Intronerate will be run for genes that have more than one exon.
+    - The flag `--merged` has been added to `reads_first.py`.
+XXX.
+    - The flag `--nosupercontigs` has been added to `reads_first.py`.
+XXX.
+    - The parameter `--paralog_min_length_percentage` has been added to `reads_first.py`.
+XXX.
+    - The parameter `--bbmap_subfilter` has been added to `reads_first.py`.
+XXX.
+    - The parameter `--bbmap_threads` has been added to `reads_first.py`.
+XXX.
+    - The parameter `--chimeric_supercontig_edit_distance` has been added to `reads_first.py`.
+XXX.
+    - The parameter `--chimeric_supercontig_discordant_reads_cutoff` has been added to `reads_first.py`.
+XXX.
+    - The parameter `--bbmap_threads` has been added to `reads_first.py`.
+XXX.
+    - The parameter `----memory` has been added to `reads_first.py`.
+XXX.

+- The following options/flags have been **changed or removed**:
-- The `reads_first.py` and `exonerate_hits.py` parameter `--length_pct` has been removed and is no longer used in internal code.
+    - The parameter `--length_pct` has been removed from `reads_first.py` and `exonerate_hits.py`and is no longer used in internal code.
+    - The parameter `--thresh` (percent identity threshold for retaining Exonerate hits) for `reads_first.py` now defaults to 55 (previously 65).
+    - XXX.
+    - check_depend

+- Paralog by depth warning
+- Remove SPAdes folder by default
+- Change to Intronerate supercontig file name
 -

-- merged
-- no supercontigs
-- chimera test
-- paralog length threshold user changeable
-- check dependencies run by default
-- exonerate refine with fallback
-- exonerate threshold reduced from 65 to 55 by default

 **1.3.2** *February, 2020*

 - Fix for [Issue 41](https://github.com/mossmatters/HybPiper/issues/41) a problem in `intronerate.py` when attempting to resolve overlapping gene annotations.